HVAC technician inspecting a furnace for repair or replacement in a GTA home

 Older furnaces often operate at 60 to 80 percent efficiency, meaning 20 to 40 cents of every dollar spent on heating is wasted.
 Modern high-efficiency furnaces achieve 96 to 98 percent efficiency, significantly reducing your monthly energy bills.
 In the GTA where winters are long and harsh, those savings add up quickly.

 Not sure whether to repair or replace?
-ZK Mechanical offers free in-home consultations for homeowners across the Greater Toronto Area.
+ZK Mechanical offers free in-home consultations for homeowners across the Greater Toronto and Hamilton Area.
 Our licensed technicians will inspect your current system and provide an honest recommendation with transparent pricing.
 Call us today to schedule your free assessment.